TeamLumi/luminescent-team/rom-hacking/scripting/introduction.md

 Be it showing dialogues, moving NPCs and the player around and setting various flags to make the game work.

+Before moving forward, make sure you've followed the setup steps in [EV-AS Guide](/setup/ev-as.md).

 ## Functions

 Functions are written in `.ev` files.
-These can be edited by unpacking the file `romfs/Data/StreamingAssets/AssetAssistant/Dpr/ev_script` using [Aldo's BDSP Repacker](https://github.com/Ai0796/BDSP-Repacker).
+These can be obtained by using the Ev Parse function referenced in the [EV-AS Guide](/setup/ev-as.md)

 Each zone has it's own script file.
 The name is the [Zone](../dictionary/zones.md) code.
 For example `c01.ev` for Jubilife City.